RaquelRodrigues93/RaquelRodrigues93/README.md

 ### Hello 👋 It's-a me, Raquel Rodrigues!
 I'm a brazilian female :sassy_woman: software engineer.
+Passionate about adding value to projects and enhancing team cooperation, I focus on understanding team dynamics to contribute effectively.
+Excited to face new challenges and deliver impactful solutions!

 Please, feel free to contact me in any social media below